GordonVi/SSH_Expect/README.md

 These functions are useful for automating SSH commands to devices from powershell.

+## About
+I wrote this to help me automate server and switch provisioning.

 ## Files
 - SSH_Expect_Functions.ps1 - A small library of simple functions